 - High BGs typically over 180 mg/dL require insulin.

 - Please share all you’ve learned with the entire faculty and other families to help us create more awareness for Type 1 diabetes.
-Educate the rest of the class on Type 1 diabetes.
+Educate the rest of the class on Type 1 diabetes with our slideshow at your earliest convenience.

-- Know that you are doing the best you can to keep our child safe at school and that’s what matters most.
+- Know that you are doing the best you can to keep our child safe at school and we’re so grateful for you.
 Don’t be too hard on yourself.
-I already do that to myself and want to help alleviate as much anxiety from you as possible.
+I already do that to myself and want to help alleviate as much anxiety from you as possible [both Coral, my husband and I suffer from anxiety in regards to her diabetes lack of care in early 2022 and the ongoing pandemic].

 Note: Fortunately, I’ve met a wonderfully cooperative faculty at Coral’s school.
 The above is a general list for some teachers of T1d kids who may not be as knowledgeable, experienced or as obliging as others.